GoogleCloudPlatform/dataplex-labs/dataplex-quickstart-labs/02-lab-guide/module-09-6-data-lineage-with-dataproc.md

-# M9-6: Out of the box lineage for Spark jobs on Dataproc
+# M9-6: Out of the box lineage for Spark jobs on Dataproc, and with Cloud Composer

 In this lab module, we will repeat what we did with lineage of BigQuery based Airflow DAG, except, we will use Apache Spark on Dataproc on GCE instead.
 Dataproc on GCE reports lineage to Dataplex if lineage is enabled at cluster or Spark job level.

 ### Prerequisites

 Successful completion of prior lab modules

 ### Duration
 ~60 minutes